anwarmontasir/html-css-for-kids/README.md

 ---

+If this is your first time joining us, note that I'm using a code editor called Visual Studio Code.

+It's free!
+Download it here: https://code.visualstudio.com/

+---

 ## May 1, 2020

 View today's [Google Slides](https://docs.google.com/presentation/d/1tr-sTP6AthWGPKEXZ3CR-KlMSzIQKAT7E5KK14EpEmk/edit?usp=sharing) accompanying our lesson.

 Today's goals:

+* Create a favicon, using https://favicon.io/ to help us.
 * Add headings to our web page
 * Add descriptions to our images